-- the accompanying consolidated financial statements comply, in all material respects, with the requirements of IFRS, as adopted by the EU, and the additional requirements of German commercial law pursuant to Article 315e HGB ('Handelsgesetzbuch': German Commercial Code) and give a true and fair view of the assets, liabilities and financial position of the Group as at December 31, 2023 and of its financial performance for the financial year from January 1 to December 31, 2023 and - the accompanying group management report as a whole provides an appropriate view of the Group's position.
+- the accompanying consolidated financial statements comply, in all material respects, with the IFRS Accounting Standards issued by the International Accounting Standards Board (IASB)(hereafter "IFRS Accounting Standards"), as adopted by the EU, and the additional requirements of German commercial law pursuant to Article 315e HGB (Handelsgesetzbuch': German Commercial Code) and give a true and fair view of the assets, liabilities and financial position of the Group as at December 31, 2024 and of its financial performance for the financial year from January 1 to December 31, 2024 and - the accompanying group management report as a whole provides an appropriate view of the Group's position.
 In all material respects, this group management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
 Our audit opinion on the group management report does not cover the content of the above-mentioned unaudited parts of the group management report.